 Like stated before, Peru counts with 28 individual climates.
 This creates a diverse ecosystem and natural variety, all in one country.
 You can see snow in the Andes, and not far away you can sandboard in the desert in Huacachina Oasis.
 You can see Penguins at Ballestas Islands next to the dry and desert-like town of Paracas, and you can row peacefully in the Amazonian jungle rivers.
 You can hike up to a summit in the Andes, or you can go down to the deepest canyons in the world – Cañón del Colca and Cañón del Cotahuasi.

 The varieties and combinations are unlimited.
 Peru makes it perfect to do many short budget trips that will allow you to experience this natural variety.
+And if you’re traveling Peru with kids, you won’t need to worry as it is diverse enough to provide a thrilling experience for them too.

 5. To indulge in their cuisine